2019 Wild Music: Sound and Sovereignty in Ukraine. Music/Culture Series. Middletown, CT: Wesleyan University Press.

 2008 “The Accordion and Ethnic Whiteness: Toward a New Critical Organology.”
 The World of Music 50.3, pp. 101-118.

 Peer-Reviewed Book Chapters

 2018 “Overhearing Indigenous Silence: Crimean Tatars During the Crimean War.”
 Hearing the Crimean War: Wartime Sound and the Unmaking of Sense, ed.
 Gavin Williams.
 London and New York: Oxford University Press, pp. 88-104.

 2016 “Late Soviet Discourses of ‘Nature’ and the Natural: Musical Avtentyka, Native Faith and ‘Cultural Ecology’ after Chornobyl.”
 Current Directions in Ecomusicology (eds.
 Aaron S. Allen and Kevin Dawe).
-Forthcoming on Routledge.
+London and New York: Routledge, pp. 135-146.
 Co-authored with Adrian Ivakhiv.
-PDF on Academia.edu.

 2015 “Chornobyl Songs Project: Living Culture from a Lost World.”
 Liner notes.
 Smithsonian Folkways, SFW CD 50420.